corefixhq/docs/docs/cicd-integration.md

 ## Bring Your Own Model

 If you provide your own API key, you must also specify the model.
-Otherwise DeepTraq uses its own SaaS model rotation at no extra configuration.
+Otherwise CoreFix uses its own SaaS model rotation at no extra configuration.

 ```bash
 # Using your own key — model is required